VCL3D/VolumetricCapture/README.md

 # VolumetricCapture
 A multi-sensor capture system for free viewpoint video.

-Please use the [Wiki](https://github.com/VCL3D/VolumetricCapture/wiki) on instructions on how to asseble and the use the Volumetric Capturing System
+Please use the [Wiki](https://github.com/VCL3D/VolumetricCapture/wiki) on instructions on how to assemble and the use the Volumetric Capturing System